 - a family member of a Canadian victim who is dead, ill or incapacitated due to their victimization in a foreign jurisdiction; or

 - in the case of a child, a parent or the person responsible for the care and support of the child.

 Financial assistance may be available in the case of the following serious violent crimes committed in a foreign jurisdiction:

 - Sexual assault

 - Assault with serious personal violence, including against a child.

 The Victims Fund may help cover the following expenses where the victim has no other source of financial assistance:

-- travel expenses to return to the country where the crime occurred in order to attend the preliminary hearing and/or the trial or equivalent process;
+- travel expenses to return to the country where the crime occurred in order to participate at the preliminary hearing and/or the trial or equivalent process;

-- travel expenses to return to the country where the crime occurred in order to testify at the preliminary hearing and/or trial if the host country is unwilling or unable to pay;
+- travel expenses to return to the country where the crime occurred in order to participate at the preliminary hearing and/or trial if the host country is unwilling or unable to pay;

 - travel expenses for a support person to be with a Canadian victimized abroad, during the immediate aftermath of the crime;